-What is auXala why should I use it?
+What is auXala and why should I use it?

-auXala is a multi channel cloud streaming service that will significantly improve your event experience.
-Our software allows you to stream live translations, music or any other audio content directly to the attendees smartphone - no app needed!
+auXala is a multi-channel cloud streaming service that significantly improves your event experience.
+Our software allows you to stream live translations, music or any other audio content directly to the attendees’ smartphones - no app needed!

 How does it work?

 No app is needed.
 Receivers just open the auXala cloud link in their browser.
-The auXala cloud link is different for every customer and can be chosen to be password protected.
+The auXala cloud link is different for every customer and can also be password protected.
 Example: https://demo.auxala.com